Asymptotic dimension and the disk graph I: Introduction

 \section{Introduction}

-The \emph{curve graph} ${\cal C\cal G}$ of a closed oriented surface $S$ of genus $g\geq 2$ is the graph whose vertices are isotopy classes of essential (i.e. non-contractible) simple closed curves on $S$ and where two such curves are connected by an edge of length one if and only if they can be realized disjointly.
-The curve graph is a hyperbolic geodesic metric space of infinite diameter \cite{MM99}.
-The \emph{mapping class group} ${\rm Mod}(S)$ of all isotopy classes of orientation preserving homeomorphisms of $S$ acts on ${\cal C\cal G}$ as a group of simplicial isometries.
-This action is \emph{coarsely transitive}, i.e. there are only finitely many orbits of vertices.
-The curve graph turned out to be an important tool for understanding the geometry of the mapping class group of $S$ \cite{MM00}.

-For mapping class groups of other manifolds, much less is known.
-Examples of manifolds with large and interesting mapping class groups are \emph{handlebodies}.
-A handlebody of genus $g\geq 2$ is a compact three-dimensional manifold $H$ which can be realized as a closed regular neighborhood in $\mathbb{R}^3$ of an embedded bouquet of $g$ circles.
-Its boundary $\partial H$ is a closed oriented surface of genus $g$.
-The group ${\rm Map}(H)$ of all isotopy classes of orientation preserving homeomorphisms of $H$ is called the \emph{handlebody group} of $H$.
-The homomorphism which associates to an orientation preserving homeomorphism of $H$ its restriction to $\partial H$ induces an embedding of ${\rm Map}(H)$ into ${\rm Mod}(\partial H)$.
+Consider an oriented 3-manifold $M$ and a subsurface $X$ of the boundary of $M$.
+We require that the boundary of $X$ either is empty, or it is incompressible in $M$.
+We also require that the Euler characteristic of $X$ is negative.
+The prototypical example is a \emph{handlebody} of genus $g\geq 2$, i.e. a compact three-dimensional manifold which can be realized as a closed regular neighborhood in $\mathbb{R}^3$ of an embedded bouquet of $g$ circles.
+Its boundary is a closed oriented surface of genus $g$.